Marfeel/MarfeelTestDrive/EXAM.md

 Because it's necesary if multiple people are working on the same project.
 After adding every feature it's possible to test everything, if it still works as it should be.

 * How would you accelerate an element by hardware and why?
+By moving element on z axis, so it turns on hardvare acceleration.
+I'd use it because it increases performance.